Kidney Stone Treatment in Dallas TX

 For smaller stones, which are more often, Dr. Moskowitz may prescribe drinking large quantities of water to flush the stone.
 He may prescribe medication to relieve your pain and a drug to relax the muscles surrounding your ureter to make it easier for the stone to pass which can take about four to six weeks.
 This duration may seem like a long amount of time, but it is safe to continue trying to pass a kidney stone on your own so long as the pain is manageable and there are no present signs of an infection.
 If you suspect that there may be an infection spreading within your kidney or ureter, you should seek medical attention immediately.

 Some medications have been shown to help increase the body’s ability to pass kidney stones.
 Such medications work by relaxing the ureter, which provides the kidney stone with ample room to make its way to the bladder, where it will finally exit the body through urination.
 Prescription strength painkillers may also be necessary depending on each individual case.

 If the pain becomes too great, or if the ureter becomes completely blocked and begins to affect kidney function, surgery may be necessary.
 Modern technology allows for this surgery to be minimally invasive with minor recovery time.
 At our Plano Office, Dr. Moskowitz uses minimally invasive procedures to relieve your kidney stone symptoms.
 Options can include:

 - Shock Wave Lithotripsy (SWL)

 - Percutaneous nephrolithotomy (PCNL)

-If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with Dr. Mitch Moskowitz to discuss your treatment options.
+If you are struggling with pain or an infection caused by kidney stones, please schedule an appointment with urologist Mitchell Moskowitz, MD to discuss your treatment options.
 To contact Dr. Moskowitz, please call our office in Plano or North Dallas today at (972) 566-5400, or request an appointment through our secure online form.